top of page

 Part 1

 1. An object that weighs less than the water it displaces floats and is positively buoyant.
-The buoyancy is expressed as a positive number, such as being “two kilograms positive.”
+The buoyancy is expressed as a positive number, such as “two kilograms positive.”

 3. An object that weighs more than the water it displaces will sink and is called negatively buoyant.
 Its buoyancy is expressed as a negative number, such as “two kilograms negative.”

-If an object has neutral buoyancy in Seawater and you take it to Freshwater., the object will sink.
+If an object has neutral buoyancy in seawater and you take it to Freshwater, the object will sink.

-If an object has neutral buoyancy in Fresh Water and you take it to Sea water, it will float
+If an object has neutral buoyancy in Fresh Water and you take it to Sea water, it will float.

 Part 2

-To determine the buoyancy of an object you need to determine 3 things
+To determine the buoyancy of an object, you need to determine 3 things.

 Think Open Water Diver